Nicholas Ly

 Conclusion

 In short, blog posts start as Markdown files.
-They're read using the filesystem, and fed into Streamdown.
-Frontmatter gets parsed using basic regex, since I don't plan on having complex frontmatter values.
+They're read from the filesystem and rendered with the Streamdown component.
+Frontmatter gets parsed using regular expressions.
 Everything else is just native Next.js.

 I think it's pretty simple, and I'm happy with how it turned out.
 It's not an exact replica of Emil's website, primarily due to my laziness, but I never wanted it to be exact.